jronallo/microdata_schemaorg_example/source/code4lib.html.md

 so that page authors only have to expose one public version of their data.
-This insight has lead to a number of different standards over time which take the approach of embedding structured data with the visible HTML content.
+This insight has lead to a number of different standards over time which take the approach of embedding structured data along with the visible HTML content.
 Microdata is just one of the syntaxes in use today.

 ### History of Structured Data in HTML